 Direct bill revenue represents commission revenue earned by providing insurance placement services to clients, primarily for private risk management, commercial risk management, employee benefits and Medicare insurance types.
-Direct bill revenue increased by \$8.5 million for the three months ended March 31, 2020 as compared to the same period of 2019.
-This increase was primarily attributable to the Partnership Contribution, which accounted for \$6.9 million direct bill revenue, in addition to organic growth.
-Organic growth for direct bill revenue was negatively impacted by \$0.2 million as a result of incremental cancellation reserves related to COVID-19.
+Direct bill revenue increased by \$6.4 million and \$14.9 million for the three and six months ended June 30, 2020 as compared to the same periods of 2019, respectively.
+The Partnership Contribution accounted for \$5.2 million and \$12.1 million of the increase to direct bill revenue for the quarter and year-to-date periods, respectively.
+Organic growth for direct bill revenue was \$1.3 million and \$2.9 million for the quarter and year-to-date periods, respectively.
+Organic growth for direct bill revenue was negatively impacted by \$0.2 million for the year-to-date period as a result of incremental cancellation reserves related to COVID-19.

 Agency bill revenue primarily represents commission revenue earned by providing insurance placement services to clients wherein we act as an agent on behalf of the Client.
-Agency bill revenue increased by \$11.9 million for the three months ended March 31, 2020 as compared to the same period of 2019.
-This increase was primarily attributable to the Partnership Contribution, which accounted for \$11.1 million agency bill revenue, in addition to organic growth.
-Organic growth for agency bill revenue was negatively impacted by \$0.1 million as a result of incremental cancellation reserves related to COVID-19.
+Agency bill revenue increased by \$8.0 million and \$19.9 million for the three and six months ended June 30, 2020 as compared to the same periods of 2019, respectively.
+The Partnership Contribution accounted for \$5.2 million and \$16.2 million of the increase to agency bill revenue for the quarter and year-to-date periods, respectively.
+Organic growth for agency bill revenue was \$2.8 million and \$3.6 million for the quarter and year-to-date periods, respectively.
+Organic growth for agency bill revenue was negatively impacted by \$0.1 million for the year-to-date period as a result of incremental cancellation reserves related to COVID-19.

-Profit-sharing revenue represents bonus-type revenue that is earned by us as a sales incentive provided by certain Insurance Company Partners.
-Profit-sharing revenue increased by \$0.7 million for the three months ended March 31, 2020 as compared to the same period of 2019.
-This increase was primarily attributable to the Partnership Contribution, which accounted for \$1.3 million profit-sharing revenue, offset in part by a decrease of \$0.6 million in profit sharing revenue generated by legacy businesses as a result of expected higher loss ratios in our Middle Market and MainStreet Operating Groups.
-We expect higher loss ratios to continue to reduce contingent revenue for our MainStreet business through June 2020 and increase base commissions and fees towards the end of 2020 and into 2021.
+Profit-sharing revenue represents bonus-type or contingent revenue that is earned by us as a sales incentive provided by certain Insurance Company Partners.
+Profit-sharing revenue increased by \$0.8 million and \$1.5 million for the three and six months ended June 30, 2020 as compared to the same periods of 2019, respectively.
+The Partnership Contribution accounted for \$0.6 million and \$1.9 million of the increase to profit-sharing revenue for the quarter and year-to-date periods, respectively.
+Profit-sharing revenue generated by legacy businesses increased by \$0.1 million for the quarter but decreased by \$0.5 million for the year-to-date period as a result of expected higher loss ratios in our Middle Market and MainStreet Operating Groups during the first half of 2020 and decreased underwriting in the Florida market by some of our Insurance Company Partners.
+We expect that rate pressure in the Florida market will increase base commissions and fees towards the end of 2020 and into 2021.

 Policy fee and installment fee revenue represents revenue earned for acting in the capacity of an MGA and providing payment processing and services and other administrative functions on behalf of Insurance Company Partners.
-We earned \$3.4 million of policy fee and installment fee revenue during the three months ended March 31, 2020 from our "MGA of the Future," which was acquired April 1, 2019 and resides in our Specialty Operating Group.
+Policy fee and installment fee revenue increased by \$1.3 million and \$4.6 million during the three and six months ended June 30, 2020 as compared to the same periods of 2019, respectively, from our "MGA of the Future," which was acquired April 1, 2019 and resides in our Specialty Operating Group.